 Most Guides Out There Will Advise You To Rent A Car While Travelling and hiking Around Madeira.
 It is however not necessary.
 There are many amazing hikes in Madeira you can do without the car.

 Madeira is one of the best hiking destinations in Europe.
 Yet geographically, it is not Europe anymore.
-This stunning archipelago on the Atlantic Ocean boasts the most spectacular nature, magnificent mountains and treks with dramatic views that will take your breathe away.
+This stunning archipelago on the Atlantic Ocean boasts the most spectacular nature, magnificent mountains and treks with dramatic views that will take your breath away.

 Hiking in Madeira is one of the best things to do ever, and hiking in Madeira without a car is totally possible.

 Some trails indeed can only be reached by car or taxi.
-Yet, I was determined to do the majority of hikes without the car or hiring a cab.
+Yet, I was determined to do the majority of hikes without the car or hire a cab.
 There are many hikes in Madeira you can do without the car.
 And here is my guide on the best way to do it.